SquarerFive/Game-Launcher/README.md

 # Game-Launcher
 Python Game Launcher.
-My attempt at replicating the system similar to Battlefield's Battlelog.
+Launch your applications or games via a web interface.

+# Note
+This was a side project and future support will not be guarunteed.